 Can I get more than one free night each year with the IHG Card?

-- Have a friend or spouse also get the IHG Card, and then redeem for back to back stays
+Otherwise your best bet would be to redeem points for any additional nights, or have a friend or spouse also get the IHG Card, and then redeem for back-to-back stays.

 Is the IHG Card really worth getting for the annual free night certificate?